Jennifer Blakeman: Business career

-She is an adjunct professor of music publishing at New York University.
-After serving as president of The Recording Academy's New York chapter board from 2010-12, she was elected to serve four years as trustee on the national board of The Recording Academy, followed by two more years as president of the New York chapter board.
-She was most recently re-elected to serve as trustee on the national board.
+She has been an adjunct professor of music publishing at New York University since 2006.
+After serving as president of The Recording Academy's New York chapter board from 2010 to 2012, she was elected to serve four years as trustee on the national board of The Recording Academy, followed by two more years as president of the New York chapter board.
+She was most recently elected to serve as Secretary/Treasurer of the national board of Trustees for the 2025-27 Term.